8832/cse15l-lab-reports/lab4.md

 * Step 6: Run the tests, demonstrating that they fail \
   Keys Pressed: `cd my<tab>`.
 This is the command `cd myLab7` and it changes directories into the myLab7/ directory.
-I then pressed the keys `bash<space>tes<tab><enter>` which is the command `bash test.sh`, which runs the test.sh script.
-The tests are run and the output demonstrates that there is a failure. \
+The tab key is used to complete the directory myLab7, which was a subdirectory of the current working directory before changing into myLab7.
+I then pressed the keys `bash<space>tes<tab>` which is the command `bash test.sh`, which runs the test.sh script.
+The tests are run and the output demonstrates that there is a failure.
+Again, the tab key was used to complete test.sh, which is a shell script located withing the current working directory.\
   ![Image](Step6a.JPG)